MouseBiteLabs/Super-Game-Boy-Plus/SGB-MBC5/README.md

 # MBC5 Variant

-This board is for the MBC5 version.
+This board is the MBC5 variant, useful for making standalone MBC5-based Game Boy games for the Super Nintendo.
+You can *also* use this board *completely without* the Game Boy parts to make an enhanced SGB board with link port and modified clock.

 ## Board Characteristics and Order Information